Merge your high-interest debts into one loan repayment

 You will then be better equipped to decide if consolidating your debts will save you money or will cost you more in the long run.
 You can start looking for a lender by consulting the websites of the debt consolidation lenders that we have listed below.

-If you do not meet the minimum requirements to apply for a particular product do not make the online loan application as this will lead to an unnecessary credit check.
+If you do not meet the minimum requirements to apply for a particular product do not make the loan application online as this will lead to an unnecessary credit check.
 If you have any questions as to your credit standing you can obtain a copy of your credit report for free, once every 12 months.